Red Velvet Pizzelle on a marble surface.

 Full disclosure: I’ve never been a huge fan of red velvet.

-It probably started the first time I made a red velvet cake, and I basically scratched my head, because it’s pretty much a chocolate cake…with lots of food coloring.
-It was the latter that was off-putting, when I realized how much food coloring it can take to achieve that glorious, luscious, deep, red color.
+It probably started the first time I made a red velvet cake.
+I scratched my head because it’s basically a chocolate cake… with lots of food coloring.
+It was the latter that was off-putting when I realized how much food coloring it takes to achieve that glorious, luscious, deep, red color.
 Because I’ll admit it, red velvet anything is usually gorgeous.
 It tempts you with that come hither stare.

-My son brought up pizzelle a few weekends ago, which if you remember, they love to pronounce with gusto (!), and with Valentine’s Day around the corner, I thought it would be fun to not only make a chocolate version, but gorgeous Red Velvet Pizzelle!
+My son brought up his love of pizzelle a few weekends ago, which if you remember, they love to pronounce with gusto (!), and with Valentine’s Day around the corner, I thought it would be fun to not only make a chocolate version, but a gorgeous Red Velvet Pizzelle!

 As I pressed each cookie in the pizzelle maker, the aroma of dark chocolate beckoned to the children upstairs.
 I soon heard their footsteps as they entered the kitchen to investigate.